zDichX/Chat-FFmpeg-GUI/README_en.md

 ## P.S.

 1. Single files will be saved in the same directory with the format `xxx_converted.xxx`, and folders will be saved in the `converted_files` directory.
-2. In the current version, window animations are disabled by default.
-To re-enable them, set the `animation` value to `true` in `config.json`.
-3. The program will not automatically exit unless something goes wrong.
+2. The program will not automatically exit unless something goes wrong.
 Normally, If `Finished` is displayed immediately after execution and the window animation continues, it means finished easily, **OR FFmpeg encountered an error**.
 You can close it at this point.
-4. I don't know coding, this is just a project for fun.
+3. I don't know coding, this is just a project for fun.
-5. No matter what happens, try to assume it's normal.
+4. No matter what happens, try to assume it's normal.